-We probably could have used less water, but we are still very new to not having a sewer hookup.
+Yes, we probably could have used less water, but we are still very new to not having a sewer hookup.

 We used paper plates, plastic utensils, small cups for brushing our teeth (3 oz per brushing) and showered in the campground bathhouse (good thing I’m not afraid of that).

 Although we used the bathhouse, we do use our toilet.
 If we would have been closer to the public bathrooms we would have used them more (except for my little issue) and saved some water.

 Ready to learn more about RVing without sewer hookups?